Huotes/CommitMaker/README.md

 Be nice to the nerds; for all you know they might be the next Bill Gates!

 Chuck Norris does not 'style' his hair.
 It lays perfectly in place out of sheer terror.

+Fool me once, shame on you.
+Fool Chuck Norris once and he will roundhouse kick you in the face.